 First, pair your Surface Pen with your Surface Pro.
 You can do this manually too.

-While you write, your notes are automatically saved to OneNote and synced to your OneDrive so you don’t lose them in an event of misfortune and make it readily accessible from anywhere.
+While you write, your notes are automatically saved to OneNote and synced to your OneDrive so you don’t lose them in the event of misfortune and make it readily accessible from anywhere.

 When done, press the power button on your Surface to put the screen back to sleep.